Miltonly/Streets/Christie Circle

 Which schools serve Christie Circle?

-Public elementary catchment is Irma Coulson Public School, a one-minute drive; Catholic elementary is Our Lady of Fatima Catholic Elementary, six minutes away.
-Secondary students attend Craig Kielburger Secondary School (public) or St. Francis Xavier Catholic Secondary (Catholic).
+Public elementary draws to Irma Coulson Public School, a one-minute drive; Catholic elementary to Our Lady of Fatima Catholic Elementary, six minutes away.
+Secondary catchment includes St. Francis Xavier Catholic Secondary.

 How far is Christie Circle from Toronto?